-Variations in mid-level (e.g. 700 hPa) total radiation tendencies are being driven by complex patterns of shortwave and longwave radiation and exhibit strong radial variability (Fig. 4.3).
+Variations in mid-level (e.g. 700 hPa) total radiation tendencies are being driven by complex patterns of shortwave and longwave radiation and exhibit strong radial variability (Fig. 3).
 Net nighttime radiational cooling in the middle levels seems to preferentially occur at two radius ranges: the region of and just outside the relatively cloud-free eye (R~≤50-100 km) where short wave and longwave tendencies influence the total radiation tendencies and R≥200-250 km where shortwave tendencies dominate the total radiation variability.
 Net nighttime cooling at both radius ranges appear to steadily expand radially outward over the 5-day study period.
 Additionally, from R~100-200 km, the middle levels experience near-zero radiation tendencies during the day and only very modest cooling (~0.01-0.02 K h-1) at night.
 These patterns of middle level radiation suggest that lapse rate tendencies are near-neutral (i.e. net zero tendency) throughout the day and that any forcing (e.g. sub-layer warming) that occurs in this radius range may be triggered from below and/or above.
-These hypothesized middle level patterns in radiation will be discussed further at the end of this section and in section 4.4.3.
+These hypothesized middle level patterns in radiation will be discussed further in section 3.3c.

-Radiation variations at lower levels (e.g. 925 hPa) suggest similar trends to the middle level and are also influenced by a combination of complex shortwave and longwave radiation patterns (Fig. 4.3).
+Radiation variations at lower levels (e.g. 925 hPa) suggest similar trends to the middle level and are also influenced by a combination of complex shortwave and longwave radiation patterns (Fig. 3).
 However, unlike the middle levels, there is an area of modest (up to 0.1 K h-1) lower level longwave and total radiation warming confined to the region of R~50-150 km just outside the TC inner core.
 Here, the lower levels warm continuously throughout the study period and tend to exhibit peak warming in the afternoon hours, perhaps indicating that because the inner core region of the storm (i.e..
 R≤150 km) tends to be relatively optically thicker than the periphery (i.e..
 R>150 km), it is able to trap more of the Earth’s emitted longwave radiation.
 These trends in low-level radiation suggest that constant warming in this R~50-150 km region of the storm supports instability throughout the day that is most pronounced during the afternoon hours.
 Beyond R~150 km, patterns in lower level net radiation tendencies are influenced by a combination of shortwave and longwave radiation.
 However, longwave cooling is dominant in this outer region of the storm and net cooling is occurring over that entire portion of this domain, suggesting that this relatively optically thinner region of the storm is less effectively trapping the Earth’s emitted longwave radiation.